-(a) confirm that the objective of the financial statements is to provide information disclosed.
+The Exposure Draft includes high-level concepts that describe what information is included in the financial statements and how that information should be presented and disclosed.
 The Board states that it will seek to develop the concepts proposed in the Exposure Draft and provide additional guidance on presentation and disclosure in the Disclosure Initiative.